3E Seminar Series

 The seminar is also sponsored by the Competence Centre in Experimental and Participatory Research (EXPAR).
 The aim of EXPAR is to improve awareness of and skills in experimental and participatory research methods to strengthen LISER's position at the forefront of internationally high quality, scientifically rigorous and societally relevant research.

 The 3E seminar series is organized once a month and invites leading researchers to discuss their work on behavioral and experimental research.
-You can download the program in PDF here.

-Coming Seminars - 2024
+Coming Seminars

 Abstract